EmrullahCelk/explore_deep_postgresql/README.md

-# EXPLORE DEEP İN POSTGRESQL:
+# EXPLORE DEEP IN POSTGRESQL:
 ## information_schema, Procedural Programming, Temporary Tables, and More

 This repository contains SQL queries to analyze a database table.
 The analyses were performed on a table named Titanic.